sitkaspruce054/chip8js/README.md

 # chip8js

-A simple chip8 emulator/ interpreter that runs in the web browser
+A simple chip8 emulator/ interpreter that runs in the web browser.

+Known bugs:
+  1. Selecting a new program does not completely reset the display (i.e an old instance of the cpu persists).
+Only fix right now is to reload the page each time but I need to investigate further.